associatedpress/harvester/README.md

     | column | Name | string | regex:[A-Z]{2}[0-9]{2,5} | help:State abbreviation and numeric bill ID.|
     |:-------|:-----|:-------|:-------------------------|:--------------------------------------------|
+  - `maxLength:<maxLength>` - Maximum number of characters a string input should expect.
+If none is specified the default is 80 characters.

 * `text` - a longer text input that displays as a `textarea` input.
 This column type supports the following specific option: